Fort Wayne, Indiana: Architecture

 During the 19th century, Fort Wayne was dominated by Greek Revival, Gothic Revival, and Italianate architecture.
 Examples of Greek Revival architecture remain in the city, with one being the Richardville House (1827), a National Historic Landmark.
 Gothic and Gothic Revival architecture can be found in some of the city's most prominent churches, including Trinity English Lutheran Church (1846), Cathedral of the Immaculate Conception (1860), Trinity Episcopal Church (1865), and Saint Paul's Evangelical Lutheran Church (1889).

-Popular early-20th century architectural styles found in the city include Queen Anne, Richardsonian Romanesque, Neoclassical, Colonial Revival, Dutch Colonial Revival, Tudor Revival, Prairie, American Craftsman, American Foursquare, and Art Deco.
+Popular early 20th century architectural styles found in the city include Queen Anne, Richardsonian Romanesque, Neoclassical, Colonial Revival, Dutch Colonial Revival, Tudor Revival, Prairie, American Craftsman, American Foursquare, and Art Deco.
 Richardsonian Romanesque buildings include Fort Wayne City Hall (1893) and John H. Bass Mansion (1902), each designed by Wing & Mahurin.
 Notable examples of Neoclassical architecture include the Masonic Temple (1926) and North Side High School (1927).
 Beaux-Arts, an architectural style closely related to Neoclassical, gained popularity during the City Beautiful movement of the 1890s and early 1900s, which is reflected in the Allen County Courthouse (1902).
-The Allen County Courthouse is one of two National Historic Landmarks in the city.

 The Pennsylvania Railroad Station, also known as Baker Street Station (1914), was designed in American Craftsman style.
 At 312 ft, the Art Deco-style Lincoln Bank Tower was Fort Wayne's first high-rise and Indiana's tallest building from 1930 to 1962.
 The E. Ross Adair Federal Building and United States Courthouse (1932) is another example of Art Deco architecture.
 Williams–Woodland Park Historic District includes examples of Queen Anne and Colonial Revival residential homes, while the Forest Park Boulevard Historic District includes Tudor Revival homes.

 Modern and Postmodern architecture can be found in buildings constructed during the second half of the 20th century in Fort Wayne.
 The John D. Haynes House (1952) was designed by Frank Lloyd Wright, while the campus of Concordia Theological Seminary (1953) was designed by Eero Saarinen.
 Postmodern architect Michael Graves' first commissions were built in the city, including Hanselmann House (1967) and Snyderman House (1972, now demolished).
 Louis Kahn's design for the Arts United Center (1973) was inspired by a violin and its case.
 Other notable buildings include Indiana Michigan Power Center (1982), the tallest building in the city and tallest building in Indiana outside of Indianapolis, at 442 ft.

+The 1970s characterized an era in Fort Wayne that saw substantial changes to the downtown area in accommodation of increasing suburbanization and urban sprawl that began in the city during the early 1950s, of which resulted in the demolition of several prominent and historical buildings and homes around the downtown area.
+This included several hotels, such as the historic thirteen-floor Hotel Anthony.
+Most of which, were demolished for surface-level parking lots.
+One example was the Ewing Homestead, built by William Ewing in 1838, it once stood at the northwest corner of Berry Street:This three-story brick mansion was one of the finest examples of Greek Revival architecture in Fort Wayne until it was destroyed in 1970 to make way for a parking lot.